 A non-payment proceeding is a type of eviction proceeding where the landlord is seeking to evict the tenant based on the tenant’s failure to pay rent.
-In a non-payment proceeding, the money sought by the landlord must be rent or additional rent only, not money for repairs or damages; and it must have accrued in the past 6 months only.
+In a non-payment proceeding, the money sought by the landlord must be back rent or additional rent only, not money for repairs or damages; and it must have accrued in the past 6 months only.
 You cannot collect back rent from more than six months ago.
 This is known as the doctrine of stale rent, or more properly, “laches,” and it is like a statute of limitations on lawsuits for rent.
-The landlord must also have either demanded the rent from the tenant, or had a 3-day notice served on the tenant, before bringing a non-payment proceeding.
-The 3-day notice essentially demands that the tenant pay all of the back rent in full within 3 days, or move out.
+At least five days after the rent is due, the landlord must also have sent a notice to the tenant by certified mail informing the tenant that the landlord has failed to receive the rent within five days of its due date.
+After that the landlord must arrange to have a 14-day notice served on the tenant before bringing a non-payment proceeding.
+The 14-day notice essentially demands that the tenant pay all of the back rent in full within 14 days, or move out.
 It lets the tenant know that if he does neither, the landlord will evict him.
-At the expiration of the 3-day timeframe, if the tenant still has not paid all rent due and owing, or moved out, the landlord may file a non-payment proceeding.
+At the expiration of the 14-day timeframe, if the tenant still has not paid all rent due and owing, or moved out, the landlord may file a non-payment proceeding.

 It is important to note that the 14-day notice must be served in the same manner as a petition.
 This means that the landlord cannot serve the notice personally, it must be served by a non-party like a process server.
 If you fail to meet the exacting service requirements for serving the 14-day notice, your petition will be dismissed by the court.
 Of course, if we are retained as your eviction lawyers, we take care of all of this for you.